 Owning a pet in retirement will encourage you to get out more and go for more walks which can improve your physical health.

 Rachel Spencer, who shares her adventures with her dog on The Paw Post site, adds: “There are so many benefits to owning a pet no matter what stage in life you are at.

 “Having a dog means you get more exercise which is great for our heart, mental and overall health.

 “Even if you have a dog that doesn’t need very much exercise, you will be going out at least twice a day for 20 minutes.”

-Pets not only provide their owners with companionship; they can also help their owner make new friends.
+Pets, however, can provide their owners with companionship and they can also help their owner make new friends.
 Dog owners, for example, can meet new people during their walks.
 In a study of nearly 2,700 men and women conducted by Harvard, it revealed that being a pet owner was the third most common way people met others in their neighbourhood.

 Nina Cole adds: “Older people can often feel isolated, especially if their family unit is scattered, therefore owning a pet provides companionship and gives structure to an otherwise isolating and lonely day.